membraneframework-labs/membrane_videoroom/README.md

 ```bash
 docker build -t membrane_videoroom .
 ```
 Later, you need to obtain the `EXTERNAL_IP` address.
-This is the IPVv4 address at your computer is accessible in the network.
+This is the IPv4 address at which your computer is accessible in the network.
 To make the server available from your local network, you can set it to a private address, like `192.168.*.*`.
 The address can be found with the use of the `ifconfig` command:
 ```